Introduction

 Which hill station is near Yamunotri?

-Barkot is the nearest hill station to Yamunotri, located about 50 km away.
+Barkot is the nearest hill station to Yamunotri, located about 51 km away, taking 2-3 hours by road.
 It's a popular Site for trekking and whitewater rafting, making it a perfect destination for nature lovers.

 Where to take a bath in Yamunotri?